 Just the Facts ... on and by Saint Patrick

-- Patrick was born in Britain into a wealthy Christian family with strong church connections;
+- Patrick was probably born in Britain (more than likely England or Wales, though he may have come from further afield) into a wealthy Christian family with strong church connections;

 - Patrick was abducted by raiders as a young man or boy, taken to Ireland and kept as a servant or slave to herd sheep;

-- Following divine inspiration Patrick fled from Ireland, wandered the desert and finally arrived back in Britain;
+- Following divine inspiration, maybe a vision, Patrick fled from Ireland, wandered an unspecified desert and finally arrived back in Britain;

 - Rising within the church, Patrick was chosen to convert the Irish and sent back to the island;